 - A Family for Every Child Adoption Agency commits to supporting children in foster care find their “Forever Family”.

-- A Family for Every Child Adoption Agency can provide home studies for Oregon families just starting the adoption process.
+- A Family for Every Child Adoption Agency can provide home studies for Idaho, Washington, and Oregon families just starting the adoption process.

 - Our goal is to educate, support and encourage families through the adoption process.

 - We also have a Matching Assistance Program that is available to families/caseworkers nationwide; this includes photo listings and national searches.

 - AFFEC specializes in placing children with special needs in a permanent, loving home.

 - Each unit at A Family for Every Child works in conjunction to find “Forever Families” for waiting children.

 - Our Family Finding Program finds relatives who would be enthusiastic about adopting an extended family member.